MixMaster32305/ipsum/README.md

 ---

 ### `ssh`
-Allows you to connect to an ssh shell and add it as a session.
+Allows you to connect to an ssh shell and add it as a session. ssh list displays tracked connections from /Databases/tracking.dat that have ssh available and allows you to choose one to create a new session with.
 ```
 ssh [username@password] [ip]
+ssh [list]
 ```
 **Example:**
 ```
 ssh root@Ehackitt 42.32.76.140
+ssh list
 ```
 ---